India

 Policy overview

-India’s climate policy is spread across several policy documents, sector-specific strategies and laws with the National Action Plan for Climate Change (NAPCC) serving as the overarching guidance for these efforts.
-In 2023 some very important policy documents and laws covering the energy sector emerged, including the National Electricity Plan 2023 (NEP2023), the National Green Hydrogen Mission and the recently amended Energy Conservation Act (Ministry of Law and Justice, 2022; Ministry of New And Renewable Energy, 2023; Ministry of Power, 2022c).
-These documents and laws play a crucial role in shaping the energy landscape.
+India’s climate policy is articulated through a range of policy documents, sector-specific strategies, and legislative frameworks, with the National Action Plan on Climate Change (NAPCC) serving as the overarching policy framework.
+Recent and notable policy documents and laws include the National Electricity Plan 2023 (NEP2023), the National Green Hydrogen Mission and the recently amended Energy Conservation Act (Ministry of Law and Justice, 2022; Ministry of New And Renewable Energy, 2023; Ministry of Power, 2022b).

-To meet this increased energy demand, there has been a steady rise in the domestic production and import of both coal and fossil gas.
-While this may be necessary for short-term energy demand, it poses significant risks for long-term energy security due to the volatility of global fossil fuel markets, potential supply disruptions, and the environmental and economic consequences of continued reliance on fossil fuel energy sources.
+In order to meet the increase in demand, there has been a steady rise in the domestic production and import of both coal and fossil gas.
+While this may be necessary in the short term, it poses significant long-term risks to energy security due to the volatility of global fossil fuel markets, potential supply disruptions, and the environmental and socio-economic consequences of continued reliance on fossil fuels.

 Power sector